nalin-iitd/serenity-test/README.md

 1) Download and install Eclipse.
 Also install Maven plugin for Eclipse (Download and install latest version of Maven if you wish to run tests using maven command line options)
 2) Download and install latest version of chromedriver.exe for webdriver to run properly if you wish execute tests on chrome browser
 3) Download and install latest version of IEDriverServer.exe for webdriver to run properly if you wish execute tests on IE browser
+4) Download and add FireFox Web Driver Extension version 2.53.1 which is the webdriver implementation for FireFox(Tested on FireFox browser version 45.0.1 with this webdriver.
+By adding this webdriver, we don't need to specify any path for webdriver.gecko.driver in arguments on command line or eclipse)

 Running the tests